Police move to clear rowdy protests involving hundreds in Portland

 “Patriot Prayer is continuing to commit violence in our city, and their events are becoming more and more violent,” said Effie Baum of Pop Mob, a coalition of community groups organizing the counter-demonstration.
 “Leaving them a small group to attack in the streets is only going to allow them to perpetuate their violence.”

 Dueling protests a month ago ended with Portland police declaring a riot and arresting four people.
-A similar Patriot Prayer event on June 4 devolved into fistfights and assaults by both sides as police struggled to keep the groups apart.
+A similar Patriot Prayer event June 4 devolved into fistfights and assaults by both sides as police struggled to keep the groups apart.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.